bogdanim36/angular-fullstack-typescript/README.md

 <br>  10.
 Run npm client:start.
 This will run ng serve with proxy config (src/client/proxy.conf.json).
 <br>  11.
 View app on http://localhost:4201
 <br>  12.
 For production build run gulp build-prod.
 This will ruin build for client and server side and copy source files in dist folder
-<br>Please visit other project of mine about same thing:
-<a href='https://github.com/bogdanim36/project-manager'>Project manager</a>